whitfin/cachex/README.md

 The policy here is a built-in Cachex eviction policy which removes the oldest values first.
 This means that we calculate the first `N` oldest entries, where `N` is roughly equal to `limit * reclaim`, and remove them from the cache in order to make room for new entries.
 It should be noted that "oldest" here means "those written or updated longest ago".

-This is currently the only policy implemented within Cachex, although more will follow (most likely LRU will come soon).
+This is currently the only policy implemented within Cachex, although more will follow.
 Here are a few examples of how they can be implemented against a cache:

 ```elixir
 # maximum 500 entries, default eviction